Introduction and summary

 It costs nothing to exercise your rights.
 We answer requests about your rights and enquiries about access to or deletion of your personal data within, as a starting point, 30 days.
 The measures are taken within a reasonable time which, depending on the circumstances, may be up to 3 months.
 We reserve the right to charge a reasonable fee or decline to take any measure in the event of an unreasonable or manifestly unfounded objection or request.

 Information regarding editorial content.
 Editorial content such as our articles, pictures and TV programs are not subject to the provisions of the GDPR.
 This means that you cannot request removal of an article based on the provisions of the GDPR.
 If you discover any errors in published material please contact editor-in-chief.

 Security for your personal data

-We employ a number of security technicians and security methods to protect your personal data from unwanted access, use and disclosure.
+We employ a number of security methods to protect your personal data from unwanted access, use and disclosure.
 For example, personal data which you state on a computer system to which there is restricted access is stored in protected premises.
 In conjunction with the transfer of extremely sensitive data (for example, credit card numbers and passwords) via the Internet, we provide protection of such data through encryption.
 In those cases where our providers use subcontractors, we conduct regular audits of such subcontractors to ensure that processing takes place in accordance with this policy and our security routines.
 We store the information we compile when a user is not logged in (authenticated) separately from customer-specific account information which identifies you, such as your name, email address or telephone number.
 When analysing customer views, product development, personalisation, trends, statistics and for similar purposes, we primarily use anonymous data which does not consist of personal data; alternatively, we use pseudonymised data which cannot be linked to a specific individual without supplementary information being used.

 Where we store and process personal data